Yoga Immersion in India

 What is the cost?

-This retreat is an investment of $2100-2900 with early bird and payment plan options available.
-All of the proceeds will go to the efforts to save Jiva Farm. *Juliana and Robert are not taking any proceeds from this trip: all money is going towards SAVING JIVA FARM.
+This retreat is an investment of $2,350-3,150 USD with early bird and payment plan options available.
+All of the profits will go to the efforts to protect Jiva Farm.

 Are payment plans available?